anthony-bernaert/ftdi-jtag-programmer/README.md

 - Buffered I/O pins with surge protection
   - Outputs are current-limited
   - Inputs are 5V tolerant
-- For Xilinx/AMD and Lattice, just the standard FTDI software drivers are needed
+- For Xilinx/AMD and Lattice, only the standard FTDI software drivers are needed

 (*) These are mounting variations, so to be decided during PCB assembly